Portable Targeted Sampling Framework Using LLVM: Conclusion

 \section{Conclusion}

 In this paper we presented Nugget: a framework for building program snippets that can be used for evaluating architectural ideas using full-system simulators.
 Nugget enables automatic instrumentation of a workload's binary for analysis, and for measurement.
-Binaries used for analysis can be run on real hardware much faster than prior work while the binaries used for measurement can be run on real hardware and simulator alike.
-Lastly, Nugget allows users to leverage real hardware to evaluate how well they represent the original workload.
+Binaries used for analysis can be run on real hardware much faster than prior work while the binaries used for measurement can be run on real hardware and simulators alike.
+Lastly, Nugget allows users to leverage real hardware to evaluate how well the selected samples represent the original workload.

-Nugget is positioned to allow researchers to simulate workloads larger than the traditional sizes enabling researchers to gain insights that was not possible before.
+Nugget is positioned to allow researchers to simulate workloads larger than the traditional sizes, enabling researchers to gain insights that were not possible before.